LESSON 10

 Hagar in the wilderness

 It is not the LORD's will, however, to have Hagar and the baby perish.
-After all, the child she is carrying is the son of Abram, which makes him a candidate as the promise bearer.
-So the Angel of the LORD, God's personified help to his people and a type of Christ, makes his first appearance in the Bible.
-The angel asks another one of the significan questions, best understood as being directed to the reader: "Where did you come from and where are you going."
+After all, the child she is carrying is the son of Abraham, which makes him a candidate as the bearer of the promise to the next generation.
+So the Angel of the LORD appears and asks the question that might be asked of each of us when confronting such a situation: "Where did you come from and where are you going."
 A comparison with Louis Carrol Alice's Adventures in Wonderland is compelling, Alice asking almost the identical question of the Cheshire cat:

 "Would you tell me, please, which way I ought to go from here?"